Friday, 14 July 2006

 This canal, built in the seventeenth century to join Orléans with the Seine, had been abandoned in 1954, and the only traffic it now supported, apart from ducks, was pleasure craft.

-The GR kept close to the canal all the way into Orléans.
-It took a surprisingly long time (2 hours) to get to the first bridge, and the path filled up with joggers and cyclists as we approached the centre.
+The GR stayed close to the canal all the way into Orléans.
+It took a surprisingly long time (2 hours) to get to the first bridge, and as we approached the centre the path filled up with joggers and cyclists.

 We mistook the first spire we saw for the cathedral, which caused us to turn up into the streets earlier than we should have.

-It was a run-down area, but the inhabitants must have been taking heart from the fact that most of the roads had been dug up.
-Improvements were on the way.
+It was a run-down area, but the inhabitants must have been encouraged by the fact that most of the roads had been dug up.
+Improvements were evidently on the way.
 There were many African restaurants and cafés, all closed.

-We saw people carrying bread, so we kept walking the way they had come, and eventually found a boulangerie, but no bar.
+We saw people carrying bread, so we walked the way they had come, and eventually found a boulangerie, but no bar.

 Soon afterwards we came to the actual cathedral in its huge square, with wide monumental boulevards radiating from it.
 The place was deserted, as it was Bastille Day, a public holiday, and apparently still too early for the tourist buses.